jbcodeforce/kp-data-replication/docs/index.md

 1. As a SRE I want to understand the CLI commands used to assess to assess how the provisioning process can be automated.

-    * We do not proof how to automate the deployment, but as all deployments are done with CLI and configuration files we could [consider using Ansible](mm2-provisioning#provisioning-automation) for automation.
+    * We did not proof how to automate the deployment, but as all deployments are done with CLI and configuration files we could [consider using Ansible](mm2-provisioning#provisioning-automation) for automation.

 1. As a SRE I want to understand the server sizing for the Mirror Maker environment so that I can understand how to use leanest resources for minimal needs.